BlueM/http-response-assert/README.md

 # Usage

-Usage is simple and straigtforward:
+Usage is simple and straightforward:

 * ``require()`` the module
 * Instantiate the class you imported from the module